00310-1730-XX Fasenra 30 MG/ML SOSY (ASTRAZENECA)

 Individual continues to meet initial approval criteria

-Absence of unacceptable toxicity from the drug such as oropharyngeal pain, malignancy, helminth infection, and anaphylaxis
+Absence of unacceptable toxicity from the drug such as malignancy, parasitic (helminth) infection, hypersensitivity reactions including anaphylaxis, etc.

 Treatment has resulted in clinical benefit, including, but not limited to: